 Veloxint Opens Prototyping Laboratory in Framingham, Massachusetts

-FRAMINGHAM, Mass, August 1, 2016 – Veloxint Inc., a company commercializing transformational nanocrystalline metal alloys, has opened a new prototyping facility in Framingham, Massachusetts.
+FRAMINGHAM, Mass, August 1, 2016 – Veloxint Corporation, a company commercializing transformational nanocrystalline metal alloys, has opened a new prototyping facility in Framingham, Massachusetts.
 The facilities will be used for alloy synthesis and scale-up, material characterization, and producing customer samples.
 The facilities have a full range of equipment that includes mills, presses, furnaces and analytic capabilities.
 The company expects to make prototypes for high performance tooling, 3D printing, automotive, and defense applications just to name a few.
 Additionally, the facilities can be used for pilot production to seed initial demand in the marketplace.
-“We are very proud of the team at Veloxint for getting this facility up and running in such a short amount of time,” said Alan Lund, Co-founder and President of Veloxint Inc. “This is an extremely exciting new technology and we look forward to working with potential customers to satisfy their needs in the marketplace.”
+“We are very proud of the team at Veloxint for getting this facility up and running in such a short amount of time,” said Alan Lund, Co-founder and President of Veloxint.
+“This is an extremely exciting new technology and we look forward to working with potential customers to satisfy their needs in the marketplace.”

-About Veloxint Inc. – Veloxint (www.veloxint.com) is commercializing high value products and parts enabled by novel nanocrystalline (NC) metal alloys with transformational properties.
+About Veloxint Corporation – Veloxint (www.veloxint.com) is commercializing high value products and parts enabled by novel nanocrystalline (NC) metal alloys with transformational properties.
 The technology is based on fundamental science developed at the Massachusetts Institute of Technology (MIT) by the research group of Professor Chris Schuh.
 These new nanocrystalline (NC) metal alloys offer extraordinary strengths, typically 2‐5x those of traditional alloys, and can be used for a wide variety of industrial markets.
 For more information, visit www.veloxint.com.